Blue Gene Active Storage Boosts I/O performance at JSC

 Active storage is an architectural concept that addresses the increasing costs of data transport between compute and storage systems.
 Therefore, computing power and storage are much more tightly integrated.
-In addition, in BGAS this is combined with the power of non-volatile memory technologies which feature not only high bandwidth but in particular very high access rates.
-The BGAS system at JSC consists of 32 nodes each connected to a newly designed PCIe card comprising 2 TBytes of SLC NAND flash memory.
-The BGAS nodes are interconnected within a 3-dimensional torus network.
-Furthermore, each node is connected to a Blue Gene/Q compute system and to an external storage facility.
-This architecture is particularly suitable for data intensive tasks and thus enables new research.
+In BGAS this is combined with the power of non-volatile memory technologies, which feature not only high bandwidth but in particular very high access rates.
+The BGAS system at JSC consists of 32 processors each connected to a newly designed PCIe card comprising 2 terabytes of SLC NAND flash memory.
+The nodes are integrated in a high-performance network and connected to both the Blue Gene/Q compute system and an external storage system.